ltdrdata/ComfyUI-tomeSD-installer/README.md

 Here is a simple installation method that includes some compatibility patches.

+But, you can use built-in node **TomePatchModel** in vanilla ComfyUI.

 ## Install method:
 * method1: Use ComfyUI-Manager
   * https://github.com/ltdrdata/ComfyUI-Manager